Zero-Down-Time/kubezero/releases/v1.22/README.md

 # KubeZero 1.22

-## Release notes
+## What's new - Major themes

-### Custom AMIs
+### Alpine - Custom AMIs
 Starting with 1.22, all KubeZero nodes will boot from custom pre-baked AMIs.
-These AMIs will be provided and shared by the Zero Down Time for all customers, all sources and build pipeline are freely [available](https://git.zero-downtime.net/ZeroDownTime/alpine-zdt-images).
+These AMIs will be provided and shared by the Zero Down Time for all customers.
+All sources and the build pipeline are freely [available](https://git.zero-downtime.net/ZeroDownTime/alpine-zdt-images) as usual though.

 This eliminates *ALL* dependencies at boot time other than container registries.
 Gone are the days when Ubuntu, SuSE or Github decided to ruin your morning coffee.